AgrI-Mitra/docs/PII-clearing-process.md

-# Clearing Personal Information from Sessions
+# Clearing Personal Information from Inactive or Completed Sessions

 ## Overview

-This repository contains code to automatically remove personal information, specifically Aadhaar numbers, from inactive user sessions.
-The process runs every 30 minutes, ensuring that sensitive data is cleared from completed or inactive sessions to maintain data privacy.
+This repository contains code to automatically remove personal information, specifically Aadhaar numbers, from user sessions.
+The process clears data immediately upon session completion and also runs every 30 minutes to clear data from inactive or incomplete sessions.

 ## How It Works

+### Immediate Clearing on Session Completion

+When a session is marked as complete, the system immediately clears the following personal information from the session context:
+- `userAadhaarNumber`
+- `lastAadhaarDigits`
+- `userIdentifier`
+- Various state indicators (`type`, `query`, `state`, `currentState`, `response`).

-### Scheduled Task
+### Scheduled Task for Inactive/Incomplete Sessions

 The process is scheduled to run every 30 minutes using a cron job.
 During each execution, it performs the following steps:

-1. **Find Inactive Sessions**:
+1. **Find Inactive/Incomplete Sessions**:
    - Identify conversations last updated more than 30 minutes ago.
    - Check if the `userAadhaarNumber` field in the conversation context is not empty.